-We asked members of the IWT community who have been married at least 10 years (aka “forever” in Hollywood years) to share their #1 piece of financial advice for couples.
+We asked members of the IWT community who have been married at least 10 years (aka “forever” in Hollywood years) to share their advice on money and marriage.

 Here’s what they said:

 1. Make sure you have chemistry when it comes to money

 “Marry someone with the same values and everything else just works out.
 27 years of marriage and we’re as strong as ever.”

 2. Don’t try to change the other person